rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 Message acknowledgment
 ----------------------

-Doing our tasks can take a few seconds.
-You may wonder what happens if one of the consumers took a long job and died with it only partly done.
+Doing a task can take a few seconds.
+You may wonder what happens if one of the consumers started a long task and died with it only partly done.
 With our current code, once RabbitMQ delivers a message to the customer it immediately removes it from memory.
-In our case if you kill a worker we will lose the message it was just processing.
-We'll also lose all the messages that were dispatched to this particular worker and not yet handled.
+In this case, if you kill a worker we will lose the message it was just processing.
+We'll also lose all the messages that were dispatched to this particular worker but were not yet handled.

 But we don't want to lose any tasks.
-If a workers dies, we'd like the task to be delivered to another worker.
+If a worker dies, we'd like the task to be delivered to another worker.

 In order to make sure a message is never lost, RabbitMQ supports